NeoGranular/lanyon/_posts/2016-04-08-zhan-xian-chapter-17.md

 category: zhan-xian
 previous_chapter: 16
 next_chapter: 18
+chapter:
+  number: 17
 ---
 Chu Heng looked utterly flustered and exasperated, but since Law Enforcement Hall’s Du Qian was present right now, even if Chu Heng had enormous guts, he still did not dare to hit Yang Chen in front of Du Qian.
 Thus, with a loud groan he didn’t pay any more attention to Yang Chen and directly rushed to his disciple to examine his injuries.

 After carefully inspecting him, Chu Heng couldn’t help but take a step back and take a deep breath.
 He hurriedly reached out to his qiankun pouch to find a few medicinal pills, squeezed them into Sun Hai Jing’s mouth and began to clear up the spots where Sun Hai Jing’s bones were broken.
 Suddenly he looked towards Yang Chen maliciously.
 <!--more-->
 Everyone present including Du Qian didn’t dare to believe this outcome.
 Yang Chen, an ordinary person had unexpectedly won, when facing the challenge of the third qi layer disciple Sun Hai Jing?
 What had happened?
 But in front of so many eyes, even for people with unclear vision, they could not help but trust the events which had taken place before their eyes.

 From the start to the end of the battle, Yang Chen fought in a very ordinary way, using only his fists to attack and not using a bit of magic power or cultivation techniques to attack.
 At the same time from start to finish this Sun Hai Jing, a third qi layer disciple, hadn’t been able to use even one cultivation technique.
 Barely using a Thousand Jin Talisman to attack, however with such a great disparity between these two, Yang Chen easily avoided it.